Medically reviewed by Kaci Durbin, MD. Last updated on March 4, 2021.

 How should I take Toradol?

-Follow all directions on your prescription label.
-Do not take this medicine in larger amounts or for longer than recommended.
+Use Toradol exactly as prescribed by your doctor.
+Follow all directions on your prescription label and read all medication guides.
 Use the lowest dose that is effective in treating your condition.

 Toradol should not be used for longer than 5 days, including both injection plus tablets.
 Long-term use of this medicine can damage your kidneys or cause bleeding.